 - Decrease the load on Administration Server (compared to a single installed Administration Server for an entire network). - Decrease intranet traffic and simplify work with remote offices.
 You do not have to establish connections between the primary Administration Server and all networked devices, which may be located, for example, in different regions.
 It is sufficient to install a secondary Administration Server in each network segment, distribute devices among administration groups of secondary Servers, and establish connections between the secondary Servers and the primary Server over fast communication channels. - Distribute responsibilities among the anti-virus security administrators.
-All capabilities for centralized management and monitoring of the anti-virus security status in corporate networks remain available. - Use Kaspersky Security Center by service providers.
-The service provider only needs to install Kaspersky Security Center and Kaspersky Security Center Web Console.
-To manage a large number of client devices of various organizations, a service provider can add secondary Administration Servers (including virtual Servers) to the hierarchy of Administration Servers.
+All capabilities for centralized management and monitoring of the anti-virus security status in corporate networks remain available. - How service providers use Kaspersky Security Center.
+The service provider only needs to install Kaspersky Security Center and Kaspersky Security Center 14 Web Console.
+To manage a large number of client devices of various organizations, a service provider can add virtual Administration Servers to the hierarchy of Administration Servers.